thegworld/gtx-browser/tools/rust/README.md

 ## Rust build overview

-Each Rust package is built from an Rust git, usually from HEAD directly, along with the current Clang/LLVM revision in use in Chromium.
+Each Rust package is built from an Rust git, usually from HEAD directly, along with the current Clang/LLVM revision in use in GTx Browser.
 Hence a new Rust package must be built whenever either Rust or Clang is updated.
 When building Rust we also build additional tools such as clippy and rustfmt, and interop tools including bindgen and crubit.